ay0408/DP-statistics-GWAS/README.md

 ## Important Note (2023/10)
 Nowadays, it is not desirable to publish genome statistics based on their ${\it global\ sensitivities}$ (by using the simple Laplace mechanism) as in this study in terms of output accuracy.
 Instead, we could reduce noise significantly by using the concept of ${\it smooth\ sensitivity}$, and it would be important to explore its potential in the context of genomic statistical analysis in future (e.g. [our paper](https://doi.org/10.1109/PST58708.2023.10320160) presented at PST 2023).

+**The significance of this study would be that the results provide evidence that ${\it global \ sensitivity}$-based methods are no longer suitable for the publication of genome statistics, while conducting the evaluation for practical use.**

 ## the chi-squared test

 For the statistics in the chi-squared test, we experimented with methods for releasing the P-values, log(P), chi-squared statistics when using